fetchai/agents-aea/docs/generic-skills.md

 ## Run the AEAs

-Run both AEAs from their respective terminals.

 First, run the seller AEA:

 ``` bash
 aea run
 ```

-Once you see a message of the form `To join its network use multiaddr 'SOME_ADDRESS'` take note of the address.
+Once you see a message of the form `To join its network use multiaddr 'SOME_ADDRESS'` take note of this address.
 (Alternatively, use `aea get-multiaddress fetchai -c -i fetchai/p2p_libp2p:0.16.0 -u public_uri` to retrieve the address.)
 This is the entry peer address for the local <a href="../acn">agent communication network</a> created by the seller.

 <!-- Then, in the buyer, update the configuration of the buyer AEA's p2p connection by appending the following YAML text at the end of the `aea-config.yaml` file: